JosephShamoon99/Setting-Up-Active-Directory/README.md

 <img width="100%" height="100%" alt="snapshot 7" src="https://github.com/user-attachments/assets/1585dbd8-244d-4787-8fbd-aa52ce735bb3"/>
 </p>
 <p>
 Next, we will have to make sure the client can connect to the domain controller.
-Restart the client then log in to it.
+Restart the client then login to it.
 Open up powershell and ping the private IP address of the domain controller
 </p>
 <br />